React delivers modern, lightweight and rich applications

 High Performance

-React introduced several performance improvements over rudimentary JavaScript frameworks from a virtual DOM to one-way data binding to the lowest-possible interface layer.
-As a result rendering logic is greatly simplified and avoids many of the issues that plague “heavier weight” frameworks
+React introduced several performance improvements over rudimentary JavaScript frameworks including a virtual DOM to simplify rendering logic and avoids many of the issues that plague “heavier weight” frameworks

 Highly Testable